hdShang/arxiv-daily/docs/cs-RO/2025-12-11/papers/251210477v2-symphony-a-heuristic-normalized-calibrated-advantage-actor-and-criti.md

 ---
 layout: default
-title: Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots
+title: "Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots"
 ---

 # Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots